Korean shamanism: Subtypes

 Lines between the mr and mr are nevertheless blurred.
 Although the mr are typically presented as inheriting the role in a hereditary fashion, not all mr do so, while some mr continue the role of a family member as if maintaining a hereditary tradition.
 Yun commented that dividing the rr into distinct typologies "cannot explain complex reality".

 Certain regional terms are also used for the rr.
 The mr are often called mr in Jeolla Province, and rr on Jeju Island.
 The latter term was first recorded in the 15th century, used for rr on the Korean mainland, but by the early 19th century was exclusively used for practitioners on Jeju.
 An alternative term for the mr is rr, a term meaning "ten thousand spirits/gods", and which has less derogatory connotations than the label rr.

 Other terms sometimes used for rr may elsewhere be restricted to different types of Korean ritual specialist.
 The term rr, describing a spirit medium, is sometimes used synonymously with rr but at other times describes a distinct group of practitioners.
 Another term some rr adopt for themselves is mr (rr), originally a Korean term for a Buddhist bodhisattva, and which is favored more by female than male practitioners.
-Conversely, some rr maintain that the term mr should be reserved for diviners who are possessed by child spirits but who do not perform the rr rituals of the rr.
+Conversely, some rr maintain that the term mr should be reserved for diviners who are possessed by child spirits but who do not perform the rr rituals that are central to rr practice.

 Beliefs

 Theology

 An altar in a rr ("mountain god shrine"). rr are often controlled by Buddhist temples.
 This one belongs to the Jeongsu Temple of Ganghwa Island.

-rr is polytheistic.
+Musok is polytheistic.
 Supernatural beings are called rr, or rr.
-The rr divide these beings into two main groups, the gods and the ancestral spirits, although many use the term rr for all of them.
-Supernatural beings are seen as volatile; if humans do well by them, they can receive good fortune, but if they offend these entities then they may suffer.
-Devotees of these deities believe that they can engage, converse, and bargain with them.
+The rr divide these beings into two main groups: the gods and the ancestral spirits.
+The rr are deemed volatile; if humans do well by them, they can receive good fortune, but offending these entities can bring suffering.
+Devotees of these entities believe that they can engage, converse, and bargain with them.
+These deities bestow mr upon the rr, enabling the latter to have visions and intuition that allows them to perform their ritual tasks.

-Each rr will have their own personal pantheon of deities, one that may differ from the pantheon of the rr they trained under.
-This individual pantheon is the mr, and a rr may add new deities to it during their career.
-Some will be considered guardian deities, each referred to as a mr. These deities bestow mr ("divine energy") upon the rr, enabling the latter to have visions and intuition that allows them to perform their ritual tasks.
+Each rr has their own personal pantheon of rr, which may differ from the pantheon of the rr they trained under.
+This individual pantheon is the mr. A rr may add new deities to it during their career.
+Certain supernatural beings will be considered guardian deities, each referred to as a mr. A rr will also claim a personal spiritual guardian, known as the rr (plural rr).
+The rr of male rr are usually female; those of female rr are typically male.